Become a Hunger-Relief Advocate!

 Are you up for the challenge?
 Here’s how it works:

-- Your food budget for the Challenge will be based on the average SNAP benefit, which is $4.14 per person per day – for ALL your food and beverages.\
+- Your food budget for the Challenge will be based on the average SNAP benefit, which is $4.17 per person per day.

-- You can use coupons while taking the Challenge, but should not shop at membership clubs.
+- You can use coupons while taking the Challenge.
 You can purchase your groceries all at once or more frequently.

 - During the Challenge, do not eat food that you purchased prior to starting the challenge.

-- Avoid accepting free food from friends, family, or while at work Keep track of receipts on food spending and take note of your experiences throughout the week, in particular the choices you made between the variety and quality of food you ate.
+- Avoid accepting free food during the Challenge.
+Keep track of receipts on food spending and take note of your experiences.